joetanx/joetanx.github.io/prep.md

 ### 1.4.
 Action

+- Balancing act: achieving zero data loss at the cost of prolonged vault service down time
+  - Reviewed customer vault EBS schedule and estimated maximum data loss of 24 hours
+  - Reviewed customer password policy and session usage: concluded that session recordings may be lost, but password out-of-sync issues would be minimal
+    - Password change frequency are set to 90 days, which is way less frequent than the EBS snapshot frequency
+- Convince both customer and internal support team to restore from EBS snapshot instead of trying to salvage a service that would like fail again even if it is restored
   - Identified that the cause of failure was the platform quantity that was configured by customer beyond the supported limit
-- Convince both customer and internal support team to restore from EBS snapshot instead of trying to salvage a service that would like fail again even if it is restored
-- Orchestrated communications to stakeholders such as sales and customer and CyberArk senior management - provided periodic current status and next step updates of the triage
+- Stakeholder management between sales, partner, customer and CyberArk senior management
+  - Provided periodic current status and next step updates of the triage

 ### 1.5.
 Result